by Shena Kitt, InVEST Program Coordinator and Cynthia Rubenstein, MS, LMHC, CCR Specialist Florida Coalition Against Domestic Violence

 It is essential that communities engaged in the work to end domestic violence are familiar with batterer behaviors that have been identified as high-risk indicators for the escalation of violence and lethality.
 Examples of these indicators include:2

 Survivors are often the most aware of the danger the perpetrator presents to their safety.
-They experience the threats and violence first hand and understand the perpetrator?s capacity for escalation.
+They experience the threats and violence first hand and understand the perpetrator's capacity for escalation.
 Survivors who express that their partner will kill them need to be believed and validated.
-The fear of ongoing violence and death often contributes to why survivors stay in the abusive relationship.
+The fear of ongoing violence and death often contributes to why survivors stay in an abusive relationship.

-A perpetrator?s violence does not simply end when the survivor leaves the relationship, but is instead likely to escalate.3 Leaving or preparing to leave the relationship can be most dangerous time for a survivor of intimate partner violence.
+A perpetrator's violence does not simply end when the survivor leaves the relationship but is instead likely to escalate.
+3 Leaving or preparing to leave the relationship can be the most dangerous time for a survivor of intimate partner violence.
 A survivor may only leave when she believes the circumstances are safe to do so or because she believes she will be killed if she stays.
 Additionally, survivors often stay to protect their children since abusive partners are frequently granted joint custody of children in common when the couple separates.
 When this occurs, children may be at an increased risk of harm since they spend time with the perpetrator without the survivor there to protect them.